 What are you good at?
 Do you have experience in any kind of work?
 It’s a good idea to start a freelance business in something that you have an innate talent for.

-There are many reliable websites where you can create an account to launch your freelancer career.
+There are many reliable websites where you can create an account to get your business started.
 These include sites like Fiverr or similar to Upwork.
 However, to grow your business, you need help from tools like the following:

 There is no dearth of calendar apps on the Internet.
-However, Google Calendar is easily one of the best options as chances are you have a Google account already.
+However, Google Calendar is easily one of the best calendar apps as chances are you have a Google account already.

 Besides, the app offers many useful and interesting features that can help you in your freelance venture.
 For instance, it allows you to schedule meetings with details, set reminders for key events that can alert you in advance (the exact number of hours or minutes set by you), and create and share notes with others on the fly.

 Cloud storage is becoming more and more common, now that everyone is realizing it’s more secure than they think, and the fact there are many free options as well.

 For instance, Microsoft OneDrive, Dropbox, and Google Drive are some of the most reliable and advanced cloud storage services that you can use today.
 However, due to sheer prevalence and popularity, Google Drive is recommended for most freelancers.